goodness-ajii/medical-practices-va-portfolio-/13_Workflow_Automation_Showcase/README.md

 ## Note

-All workflows were built and run by Goodness Ajii as part of her AI Automation certification training (DV Digital Academy, May 2026) and ongoing professional development.
+All workflows were built and run by Goodness Ajii ongoing professional development.
 Screenshots show live account environments with verified account names.